How to Ripen Green Tomatoes Indoors

 Ethylene is a gas produced by fruits, including tomatoes, that promotes ripening.
 Many commercial tomatoes are actually picked while still green for shipping and ripened at their destination by introducing them to an ethylene-rich environment.
 Although it sounds a little nefarious, the practice is common.
-Tomatoes ripened after picking tend to be a little less flavorful than their vine-ripened counterparts, but for home growers, it’s a great way to rescue those late-season crops and can be done naturally and with little effort.
+Tomatoes ripened after picking tend to be a little less flavorful than their vine-ripened counterparts, but for home growers, it's a great way to rescue imperiled tomatoes and can be done naturally and with little effort.

 Tomatoes that have been given a head start on the vine have the best chance of ripening once picked.
 Give green tomatoes a little squeeze.
 If they give a little, the ripening process is already underway.
 Better still, tomatoes already showing signs of reddening are good candidates for post-pick ripening.
 Skip fruit that is marred or showing signs of decay.
 No amount of indoor ripening will improve them.